score-spec/docs/content/en/docs/extensions/routes-as-resources.md

 {{% alert %}}

-> The `humanitec.score.yaml` extension is used by [`score-humantic` Platform CLI](https://github.com/score-spec/score-humanitec).
+> The `humanitec.score.yaml` extension is used by [`score-humantic` Score implementation (CLI)](https://github.com/score-spec/score-humanitec).
 This is an optional configuration specific for Humanitec's routes as a resource and services accounts.

 {{% /alert %}}